ruby-ldap/ruby-net-ldap/test/support/vm/openldap/README.md

 $ brew cask install virtualbox
 $ brew cask install vagrant
 $ brew cask install vagrant-manager
+$ vagrant plugin install vagrant-vbguest
 ```

 Installing Vagrant and virtualbox on other operating systems is left
 as an exercise to the reader.
+Note the `vagrant-vbguest` plugin is required
+to update the VirtualBox guest extensions in the guest VM image.

 ## Run the tests